Financial Sector Braces for Impact of New EU Cybersecurity Regulation, DORA

 In News

-UPDATE — SEPTEMBER 2025: Since the article on the EU’s Digital Operational Resilience Act (DORA), the regulation has officially entered into force, and the January 17, 2025 compliance deadline has passed.
-Financial firms across the EU are now required to prove that their systems can withstand cyber incidents, IT outages, and other disruptions.
+UPDATE — SEPTEMBER 2025: Since the article on the EU’s Digital Operational Resilience Act (DORA), the regulation has officially entered into force.
+EU financial firms now must prove that their systems can withstand cyber incidents, IT outages, and other disruptions.
 The European Supervisory Authorities (EBA, ESMA, EIOPA) are coordinating enforcement with national regulators, and compliance is being checked during supervisory reviews and inspections.

 Over the past year, the ESAs finalized Regulatory and Implementing Technical Standards that spell out the details of ICT risk management, incident reporting thresholds, resilience testing, and oversight of third-party technology providers.
 These are now binding and form the baseline regulators use to assess compliance.
-A major shift is that cloud and IT giants, including AWS, Microsoft, and Google Cloud, may now be designated as critical ICT providers, bringing them under direct EU oversight for the first time.
+A major shift is that cloud and IT giants may now be designated as critical ICT providers.
+That brings them under EU oversight for the first time.

 ORIGINAL NEWS STORY: